-Finally, several important contributions emphasize the role of structural transformation in shaping regional convergence.
+Finally, several key contributions emphasize the role of structural transformation in explaining regional convergence.
 Many of these models emphasise the role of low income elasticities of agricultural consumption and technological progress in the agricultural sector as key drivers (see e.g. Herrendorf, Rogerson and Valentinyi, 2014).
 However, Caselli and Coleman (2001) contend that this would result in a decline in agricultural prices, contrary to the observed trend for the US since 1940.
-Instead, Caselli and Coleman (2001) show that improved access to human capital led to lower agricultural labor supply and to the convergence of agricultural and urban wages, explaining income convergence between northern and southern US states.
+Instead, the authors show that improved access to human capital leads to lower agricultural labour supply and to a convergence of agricultural results of the convergence of agricultural labour supply and to a convergence of agricultural results.

+tural and urban wages, helping explain income convergence between northern and southern US states.
 Eckert and Peters (2022) highlight the significance of low initial productivity in rural sectors and regions as a key driver of regional convergence (see also Acemoglu, Aghion and Zilibotti, 2006).
-Building on the observation that rural locations experienced more rapid growth between 1880 and 1930, they construct a spatial model with non-homothetic preferences to explore the drivers of this convergence.
+Building on the observation that rural locations experienced more rapid growth between 1880 and 1930, they construct a spatial model with non-homothetic preferences to explore the drivers of convergence.
 Although lower demand for agricultural goods disadvantaged rural locations as incomes grew, a larger distance to the technological frontier also facilitated rapid productivity growth.
 Similar channels might have operated in other countries in our sample, many of which experienced rapid structural transformation since 1900 (Rosés and Wolf, 2021).